Parenting: 5 Great Ways To Enrich Your Children’s Conscience

 These five suggestions are straightforward to put into practice.
 Simply consider yourself to be both your children’s parents and their pals at the same time.

 One more time, keep in mind that children are excellent mimics.
-When you act or speak in a manner that is unfavorable, there is a big possibility that they may follow in your footsteps.
+When you act or speak unfavorably there is a big possibility that they may follow in your footsteps.